 Elk Hunting Season

 In-state hunters will need a valid Colorado Hunter Safety card, along with the proper tag.
-The 2017 seasons varies by choice of archery, muzzleloading or rifle.
+The 2019 elk hunting seasons varies by choice of archery, muzzleloading or rifle.
 Archery is first, followed by muzzleloading and rifle last.

 Muzzleloading (draw only):